 This Cheesecake Filled Carrot Cake is for those times you can’t decide between serving cheesecake or carrot cake.
 Or those occasions when you’re craving the most sublime, decadent version of carrot cake ever!!

-I first made this dreamy carrot cake in 2011, and it was due for a revisit.
+I first made this dreamy Carrot Cake Recipe in 2011, and it was due for a revisit.
 I recently took this multi-layered beauty to our friends’ lake house, where it was devoured with gusto to rave reviews!

 Cheesecake Filled Carrot Cake

 We trekked this cheesecake filled carrot cake down to southern Indiana where swimming, tubing, kayaking, and lots of good food was on the “menu.”
 We all pitched in with appetizers, salads, and desserts while our host made his famous smoked ribs and sausages.

 Guess what category I chose?
 But I was veering away from the chocolate laden treats the hubby yearns for.
 A remake of this amped-up carrot cake was long overdue.